Pull request workflows through GitHub

 By default, your new repository has one branch called “Master.”
-Usually when you’re making changes or reviews/edits, you create a new branch and make all the changes in the branch.
+Usually, when you’re making changes or reviews/edits, you create a new branch and make all the changes in the branch.
 Then when finished, the repo owner merges edits from the branch into the master through a “pull request.”

-To make edits in a separate branch:
+To make edits in a separate branch on GitHub:

-Click the README.txt file, and then click the Edit this file button (pencil icon) to edit the file.
+Click a file, and then click the pencil icon (“Edit this file”) to edit the file.

 Reviewers could continue making edits this way until they have finished reviewing all of the documentation.
 All of the changes are made on a branch, not the master.